 The majority of Peruvians are fine to date and there are no problems, except for the normal ones that every couples have.
 But please be careful here unfortunately, blondes especially, and foreigners may be looked upon as conquests.
 Unfortunately, there are also “busca-gringos” and “busca-gringas” which basically means that they are looking for a ticket and visa out of the country.
 Some Peruvians are like this, but the majority aren’t.

 One tip to remember is that speaking Spanish will help you greatly.
 You'll be treated differently than if you speak English all the time, it'll help you assimilate, and you'll be able to communicate easier with your partner.
-If you're looking to learn Spanish, take a look at Synergy Spanish, Rosetta Stone, and Fluent in 3 Months.
+If you're looking to learn Spanish, take a look at Fluenz Spanish, Rosetta Stone, and Synergy Spanish.

 I’m happily married with a Peruvian, yet we have had to deal with the stereotypes.
 According to stereotypes, foreigners are with Peruvians for sex and Peruvians are with foreigners to get out of Peru.

 If you decide to date or marry a Peruvian, be aware that you will probably fight over cultural things.
 However, if you really love each other and are getting married for the correct reasons and not for visas (it can work both ways, foreigners have been known to marry Peruvians for visas) then things will work out.
 You can create a family that will learn about different cultures and customs so that when your children grow up, they will be more sensitive to issues such as these.

 If you want privacy, most couples go to hotels.
 There is no stigma about this.
 It's just that most people live with their extended family and it's considered impolite to stay at home when you're looking for privacy.